github/docs/content/get-started/using-github/connecting-to-github.md

 - If you want a lot of control and flexibility, you can use the command line.
 You'll need to install Git and be familiar with some basic Git commands.
 You can also install {% data variables.product.prodname_cli %}, a command-line interface that lets you perform many actions on {% data variables.product.prodname_dotcom %}, such as creating a pull request or forking a repository.
 For more information, see "[AUTOTITLE](/get-started/getting-started-with-git/set-up-git)" and "[AUTOTITLE](/github-cli/github-cli/about-github-cli)."
 - If you'd prefer to use a visual interface, you can use a visual Git client such as {% data variables.product.prodname_desktop %}.
 With {% data variables.product.prodname_desktop %}, you can visualize the changes you're making and access most Git commands through a visual interface, so you don't need to memorize any commands.
 For more information, see "[AUTOTITLE](/desktop/overview/about-github-desktop)."
 - If you want to work in one place, you can often do most things from your editor.
 An editor such as {% data variables.product.prodname_vscode_shortname %} includes an integrated terminal and buttons for common Git commands, so you can edit files and push your changes to {% data variables.product.prodname_dotcom %} all from one place.
 You can also install an extension to work directly with pull requests and issues on {% data variables.product.prodname_dotcom %}.
-To get started, see [Download {% data variables.product.prodname_vscode_shortname %}](https://code.visualstudio.com/download).
+To get started, see [Download {% data variables.product.prodname_vscode_shortname %}](https.//code.visualstudio.com/download).

 ## Comparison of tools for connecting to GitHub

 The following table provides a comparison between the tools you can use to work with repositories on {% data variables.product.prodname_dotcom %}, both in your browser and from your desktop.

-You can perform the whole {% data variables.product.prodname_dotcom %} flow with any of the tools described here: each tool includes access not only to Git commands for tracking the changes you've made, but also to {% data variables.product.prodname_dotcom %}-specific features, so you can create a pull request with your proposed changes from wherever you're working.
+You can perform the whole {% data variables.product.prodname_dotcom %} flow with any of the tools described here.
+Each tool includes access not only to Git commands for tracking the changes you've made, but also to {% data variables.product.prodname_dotcom %}-specific features, so you can create a pull request with your proposed changes from wherever you're working.

-For more information about how to authenticate to {% data variables.product.product_name %} with each of these tools, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."
+For more information about how to authenticate to {% data variables.product.product_name %} with Each of these tools, see "[AUTOTITLE](/authentication/keeping-your-account-and-data-secure/about-authentication-to-github)."

 | Tool | Use case | Browser or desktop |
 | ---- | -------- | ------------------ |